nextauthjs/docs/docs/configuration/options.md

 ### secret

-- **Default value**: `string` (_SHA hash of the "options" object_)
+- **Default value**: `string` (_SHA hash of the "options" object_) in development, no default in production.
-- **Required**: _No - but strongly recommended!_
+- **Required**: _Yes, in production!_

 #### Description

 A random string used to hash tokens, sign/encrypt cookies and generate cryptographic keys.

-If not specified, it uses a hash for all configuration options, including OAuth Client ID / Secrets for entropy.
+If not specified in development, it uses a hash for all configuration options, including OAuth Client ID / Secrets for entropy.
 Although if the user does not use such a provider, the configuration might be guessed.

 You can quickly create a valid secret on the command line via this `openssl` command.